 These large pelagic species migrate throughout the southern oceans, between surface and deep waters (>300 m) and have a highly seasonal abundance in the Benguela.
-Species occurring off western southern Africa include the albacore/longfin tuna Thunnus alalunga (Figure 31, right), yellowfin T. albacares, bigeye T. obesus, and skipjack Katsuwonus pelamis tunas, as well as the Atlantic blue marlin Makaira nigricans (Figure 31, left), the white marlin Tetrapturus albidus and the broadbill swordfish Xiphias gladius (Payne & Crawford 1989).
-The distribution of these species is dependent on food availability in the mixed boundary layer between the Benguela and warm central Atlantic waters.
-Concentrations of large pelagic species are also known to occur associated with underwater feature such as canyons and seamounts as well as meteorologically induced oceanic fronts (Shannon et al. 1989; Penney et al. 1992).
-Seasonal association with Child's Bank and Tripp Seamount occurs between October and June, with commercial catches often peaking in March and April (www.fao.org/fi/fcp/en/NAM/body.htm; see CapMarine 2022 - Fisheries Specialist Study in Appendix 3).
+Species occurring off western southern Africa include the albacore/longfin tuna Thunnus alalunga (Figure 26 below, right), yellowfin T. albacares, bigeye T. obesus, and skipjack Katsuwonus pelamis tunas, as well as the Atlantic blue marlin Makaira nigricans (Figure 26 below, left), the white marlin Tetrapturus albidus and the broadbill swordfish Xiphias gladius.
+The distributions of these species are dependent on food availability in the mixed boundary layer between the Benguela and warm central Atlantic waters.
+Concentrations of large pelagic species are also known to occur associated with underwater feature such as canyons and seamounts as well as meteorologically induced oceanic fronts.
+Seasonal association with Child's Bank and Tripp Seamount occurs between October and June, with commercial catches often peaking in March and April.